 Sunset Highway Dedication at Snoqualmie Pass

-When the Sunset Highway was constructed and replaced the route of the earlier Snoqualmie Pass wagon road the new highway was first used by both wagons and automobiles.
-The Snoqualmie Pass stretch of the Sunset Highway was opened for traffic by October 1, 1914, although gravel surfacing had not been completed by that time and the highway wasn't formally dedicated until Thursday July 1, 1915.
+In 1914 construction began on the Sunset Highway to make a new improved route through the pass that was more suitable for automobile use.
+The Snoqualmie Pass stretch of the Sunset Highway was opened for traffic by October 1, 1914, although gravel surfacing had not been completed by that time and the highway wasn't formally dedicated until nine months later.
 The P.J.
 McHugh Paving & Construction Company, owned by Patrick J. McHugh (1862-1926), constructed the summit stretch of the Sunset Highway, doing the clearing, grading and bridging work from Gold Creek east of the summit to within about four miles of North Bend west of the summit.

 Frank McGee Fretwell (1882-1937) was a Seattle insurance agent and a prominent member of the Automobile Club of Seattle.
 In early August 1914 he drove over Snoqualmie Pass during the road construction and later wrote a magazine article about the route for the November 1914 issue of Motor.
 In that article Frank M. Fretwell wrote that the final 24-mile link in the Sunset Highway, connecting eastern and western Washington, was opened to motorists of the world on October 1st.